gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 they are all so serious.
 Even when there is nothing they can do, they must write each other letters."
 He laughed suddenly.  "*La*, perhaps *especially* when there is nothing they can do.
-Like the King of Nyengmo and the three pigs.
+Like the King of Nyengmo and the three elephants.
 Do you know the story?"
 Donaien shook his head.
 "No?
 Well, if I may as we walk?"

 Donaien shouldered his pack and waved Razi on.
 "After you."